Main Menu

 • What recent research or long-term studies done by the school are of interest to you?

 Building a solid foundation for your medical school application can take years.
-Consider the time you’ll need to nurture relationships with the professors you’ll use as references later or to determine which medical field you’d like to study, based on your coursework and research projects.
+Long before it’s time to complete your application, consider the time you’ll need to nurture relationships with the professors you’ll use as references later.
+Starting early also allows you to determine which medical field you’d like to study, based on your coursework and research projects.

-Working in a hospital, doctor’s office or medical research setting is a great way to demonstrate your passion for the medical field.
-You’ll obtain real-world experience in different medical specialties, providing you with concrete examples to draw from during your admissions interview.
+In addition, working in a hospital, doctor’s office or medical research setting is a great way to demonstrate your passion for the medical field.
+You’ll obtain real-world experience in different medical specialties, which provide you with concrete examples to draw from during your admissions interview.

 Like many aspiring medical school students, you’re preparing for the MCAT.
 If taking standardized tests is not your strength, that’s ok!
 There are several methods that can help you enhance your MCAT score, including: